jmarceno/VerFS/README.md

 # F.A.Q

  - Why a filesystem in Python?
-It is slow, it used to much memory, I don't like snakes
+It is slow, it uses too much memory and I don't like snakes

 This was the whole point of the "experiment" when it began, as my interest was on the higher level features instead of the lo level kernel stuff that normally takes huge part of an FS development.
 As for performance Writes and Reads are very fast (70-80% of a standard Ext3, measured on the same media), memory usage can improve but it seems very feasible.